AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md

 ---
 # Configure system updates

-Adobe Workfront generates automatic system updates in an object's [!UICONTROL Updates] area to record the following events:
+[!DNL Adobe Workfront] generates automatic system updates in an object's [!UICONTROL Updates] area to record the following events:

 * Changes users make in an object field
 * Actions users perform on an object